NicBuihner/work-tools/GSuite/ZoomSAML/README.md

 ## Populate the Student Values
 You mean need to tweak the sqlite3 query.
 Here I assume that your students are all in a root OU **/Student**.
 ```
-sqlite3 -csv all_users.db "select primaryEmail,[name.givenName],[name.surName] from users where orgUnitPath like '/Student%'" |\
+sqlite3 -csv all_users.db "select primaryEmail,[name.givenName],[name.familyName] from users where orgUnitPath like '/Student%'" |\
     awk -F',' '{print "update user "$1" SAMLAttributes.ZoomDisplayName \x27"$3" "$2"\x27 SAMLAttributes.ZoomType Basic SAMLAttributes.ZoomRole Member SAMLAttributes.ZoomGroup students"}' >\
     student_zoom_attributes.commands
 ```